HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Example of Direct Query Response Including Provenance

-The following example shows [Scenario 1](#example-transactions) response with with a request to include corresponding Provenance records.
+This example is the same as Scenario 1 above except that it also includes the corresponding Provenance records.

 `GET [base]/Condition?patient=[reference]&clinical-status=active,recurrance,remission&_revinclude=Provenance:target`